 Should you wish to pay your employees in full, without any deductions, they may wish to follow your principles and record themselves as a business entity.
 By giving your employees the opportunity to confirm their stance under common law, by recording their birth and ownership of their legal fiction, this in turn allows them the common law right to withhold taxes from the unaccountable state regime, until such times as they act lawfully in the public interest rather than protecting vested interests.

 The process for recording a company under common law allows you to take back control.
 You no longer have to support the unaccountable fat cats, the corrupt statutory system and incompetent authorities.
 As a responsible owner, you have the power to choose which jurisdiction you wish to operate under.

 By applying common law principles to your business, we all benefit, the public, your customers, your employees and the community.

 Whether you employ staff or work for yourself, you have the power to change the way this country works.

 The Common Law Court recording process, establishes and protects our inherent birth rights.

-To record a company under common law court we require a monthly donation of £50.00 for the Common Law Court, this donation should be made after you complete your declaration by using the donate facility at the top of the page.
-When you have activated your entry and donation, you will receive a company certificate and a CLC Company Card, which will confirm the named individual, the trading name for the company and the Company Number, there is no additional charge for these as they are covered in your monthly donation.
+To record a company under common law court we require a monthly subscription of £50.00 for the Common Law Court, this subscription should be made after you complete your declaration, you will find this facility at the top of the homepage.
+When you have activated your entry and subscription, you will receive a company certificate and a CLC Company Card, which will confirm the named individual, the trading name for the company and the Company Number, there is no additional charge for these as they are covered in your monthly subscription.